Can Siblings Sue for Wrongful Death?

 If the deceased did not have children, the surviving spouse will receive the whole settlement.

 • If the deceased did not have a surviving spouse, the children will receive the whole settlement.
 Children cannot receive their portion of the settlement until they have reached the age of adulthood.
+In South Carolina, minor children cannot receive their share of the settlement until they reach the age of maturity (18), and the court may appoint a guardian to manage those funds.

 • In the event that the deceased did not have a spouse or any children, the parents of the deceased can receive the settlement.
 However, if the court finds that the parent did not support the deceased during childhood, the judge has the authority to deny the parents a settlement or reduce their share.